 Liquid metal jets are proposed as potential target candidates because the heat energy can be removed along with the moving liquid.
 For mercury, heat conduction is very effective compared to convection: thermal diffusivity is dominant.
 In heat transfer, the Prandtl number indicates the relative thickness of the momentum and thermal boundary layers.
 When Prandtl number is small such as mercury, it means the heat diffuses very quickly compared to the velocity.
 However, there are two important problems that are associated with the use of liquid metal targets in these environments.
 First, as the liquid jet penetrates the magnetic field, instabilities in jet motion and deceleration may occur because of the large field gradients at the entrance and exit of the solenoid.
-The designed jet velocity is $\sim 15 \text{ m/s} \sim 20 \text{ m/s}$,considering the repetition rate of target and avoidance of bending jet trajectory in order to have 2 interaction length between proton beam and jet.
-Theses instabilities may change the jet shape into one that is significantly less efficient for pion production (Hassanein, Konkashbaev, 2001).
+The designed jet velocity is ~ 15 m/s ~ 20 m/s,considering the repetition rate of target and avoidance of bending jet trajectory in order to have 2 interaction length between proton beam and jet.
+These instabilities may change the jet shape into one that is significantly less efficient for pion production [33].
 Second, during the intense pulse of energy deposition in a short time, the resultant stress could break up the target, where the liquid jet can develop surface instabilities such as filaments after beam interaction.
 These filaments may damage to surrounding facility under operation of target because of similar characteristics of mercury to metal.

-Mercury flow in a magnetic field experiences induced currents, which cause the jet to produce transverse forces normal to jet axis direction resulting deflection normal to jet axis (Gallardo et al., 2001, 2002).
+Mercury flow in a magnetic field experiences induced currents, which cause the jet to produce transverse forces normal to jet axis direction resulting deflection normal to jet axis [22, 23].
 In addition, axial currents are induced if the jet axis does not coincide with the magnetic field axis.
 These axial currents produce elliptical distortions of the mercury jet.
 Faraday's law can be used to obtain the azimuthal current density from changing the axial field in the local coordinate system of the Hg jet.
 The transverse component of the magnetic field normal to the jet axis also varies along the trajectory of the mercury jet.
 The axial current density can be related to the changing transverse component of the magnetic field normal to the jet axis.
 These axial currents produce a magnetic force.
-This force will be balanced by a restoring force from the surface tension of the mercury, and with the condition that the mercury is an incompressible liquid, will produce an elliptic deformation of the mercury jet (Oshima, 1987).
+This force will be balanced by a restoring force from the surface tension of the mercury, and with the condition that the mercury is an incompressible liquid, will produce an elliptic deformation of the mercury jet [68].